grafana/synthetic-monitoring-agent/README.md

 docker run grafana/synthetic-monitoring-agent --api-server-address=${API_SERVER} --api-token=${API_TOKEN} --verbose=true
 ```

-Now you should have agent reporting as private probe, and running checks(if you have assigned) in logs.
+Now you should have the agent reporting as private probe, and running checks (if you have created some) in the logs.

 #### Deploy it using Kubernetes
-See [examples/kubernetes](./examples/kubernetes) for Docs and example yaml files
+See [examples/kubernetes](./examples/kubernetes) for documentation and example yaml files

 Architecture
 ------------